Ban on ‘Soul Cap’ spotlights lack of diversity in swimming | WTOP

 According to the USA Swimming Foundation, 64% of Black children do not know how to swim compared to 40% of white American children.
 Additionally, 79% of children in American families that earn less than $50,000 a year do not know how to swim.

-The Centers for Disease Control and Prevention found that between 1999 and 2010, the fatal unintentional drowning rate for Blacks was significantly higher than white swimmers; for every white child between 5 and 18 years old who drowned, 5.5 Black children drowned.
+The Centers for Disease Control and Prevention found that between 1999 and 2010, the fatal unintentional drowning rate for Black swimmers was significantly higher than white swimmers; for every white child between 5 and 18 years old who drowned, 5.5 Black children drowned.

 Danielle Obe co-founded, with Dearing, the Black Swimming Association not long after the 2019 Christmas Eve drowning of a father and two children while on holiday in Spain.